Note: Updated Jan. 5, 2021

 VidIQ — For Figuring Out What Tags to Use on the YouTube Videos

-Segmetrics — Most of my YouTube Ads are very top of funnel videos and since it takes quite some time to convert, Segmetrics provides the analytics to figure out which ad results in the most valuable leads & customers
+Segmetrics — Most of my YouTube Ads are very top of funnel videos and since it takes quite some time to convert, Segmetrics provides the tracking & analytics to figure out which ad results in the most valuable leads & customers

 Stock Videos and Images — A list of websites for stock videos and pictures